wotakumoe/wotaku/docs/torrenting/start.md

 1. Always try to seed as much as you can (if you're on a non-metered connection).
 2. Try to use a VPN (if your ISP goes after torrents, then you must).
 3. If you are downloading from private trackers, make sure to read the rules.
-4. Don't use torrent streaming software like Miru, Webtorrent, Stremio for private torrents.
+4. Don't use torrent streaming software like Stremio or Webtorrent for private torrents.
 :::

 ## Client